sous-chefs/redisio/README.md

 The cookbook also contains a recipe to allow for the installation of the redis ruby gem.

 Redis-sentinel will write configuration and state data back into its configuration file.
 This creates obvious problems when that config is managed by chef.
-There is an attribute set to true which controls if chef manages the redis-sentinel config.
-By default chef will write out this config file and manage it.
-If deploying sentinel it is recommended that you set the node[:redisio][:sentinel][:manage_config] to false allowing chef to write out the initial config and then allow redis-sentiniel to manage.
-If running sentinel it is only advised to have node[:redisio][:sentinel][:manage_config] = true when you are pushing new changes to the config file as it will create a flapping state between chef and sentinel when sentinel writes out state to the file.
+This cookbook will create the config file once, and then leave a breadcrumb that will guard against the file from being updated again.

 Recipes
 -------